= Annual - A

 hours are called shade tolerant plants.

-They are NOT "shade loving" which would
+These are NOT "shade loving" which would

 imply that they thrive in the dark.
 All

-higher plants must have a certain amount
+landscape plants must have a certain

 of light in order to complete